Adeniranridwan/Supply-chain-Analysis/README.md

 **APPROACH/PREPROCESSINGS**

+a.
 Data Preprocessing

+b.
 Exploratory Data Analysis

 **BUSINESS QUESTIONS TO BE ANSWERED**